jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Never mind on duplicating the code for matrix generation from scenario table data.
 I've ended up duplicating it far too often at this point.
 Function extraction time!

 ...
 Another 300 units (not pages) of book to go on just inverting matrices.
 Egads.
 (That's similar in size to the whole section on tuples, points, and vectors).
+Well, time to dive in!